getsentry/sentry-docs/src/collections/_documentation/cli/dif.md

 `--no-unwind`

 : Do not scan for stack unwinding information.
-Specify this flag for builds with disabled FPO, or when stackwalking occurs on the device.
+Specify this flag for builds with disabled FPO, or when stack walking occurs on the device.
 This usually excludes executables and libraries.
 They might still be uploaded, if they contain debug information.

 `--no-debug`